Kha'Zix Build Guide by Tinjus

 Point and click CC engage for Kha'Zix which lets him pick off out of position targets more easily.

-Enhances auto attack damage, and in conjunction with your passive makes for some really nice damage.
-CC and healing to help support kha.
+Enhances auto attack damage, and in conjunction with your passive makes for some really nice burst.
+CC and healing to help support Kha.